patrickmoffitt/kinetic-javascript/README.md

 # kinetic-javascript
 An animated line inside a resizable box.
 The movement of the line is beautiful.
 The interaction between the line and the moving borders of the box is interesting.

 I learned to code in the late 70's.
 Partly from my hardworking middle school Math teacher Mr. Dobbs but mainly from my father.
-Dad bought a TRS 80 Model II business computer and it was on this machine that I learned to write programs in the Begginer's All-Purpose Symbolic Instruction Code or BASIC.
-I loved everythng about it.
+Dad bought a TRS 80 Model II business computer and it was on this machine that I learned to write programs in the Beginner's All-Purpose Symbolic Instruction Code or BASIC.
+I loved everything about it.
 One of my all-time favorite bits of code dates from that time and goes like this:

     10 REM THIS IS AN EXAMPLE OF AN ANIMATED MOVING LINE 20 GOTO40